-Read more about Folkparken in Säter here: www.säterdalen.com
+Read more about Folkparken in Säter here: säterdalen.com

 The Children's Valley

-The children´s valley – a popular playground placed in a nature environment for children in all ages.
-Here you´ll find long slides, climbing frames, swings and nice grass areas.
+The Children's Valley is a popular playground placed in a nature environment for children of all ages.
+Here you´ll find long slides, climbing frames, swings and nice grass areas perfect for a picnic.

-Ljusteråns meandering water makes you want to play watergames and it also cools down hot feet in the summer.
+Ljusteråns meandering water makes you want to play water games and is perfect for cooling down hot feet in the summer.
 It´s placed next to Dalstugans restaurant and ice cream shop.

-Säterdalens canyon system and it´s steep slopes are unique for Sweden.
+Säterdalens canyon system and it's steep slopes are unique for Sweden.
 The high ferns, dense bushes, herbs and rich amount of birds gives you a kind of tropical impression.
-The dense leafy woods opens op to make place for the hilly meadow and pasture.
+The dense leafy woods open op to make place for hilly meadows and pastures.

 Säterdalen is one of the main examples of a current living canyon landscape in Sweden.
 Along the walls of the canyon grows a jungle looking leaf forest with high biological values and a large biodiversity.